EficodeDemoOrg/copilot-php/.github-copilot-exercises/vscode/github_copilot_exercises.md

 1. **Navigation Practice**
    - Open `src/Utils/Validator.php`
    - Add a comment: `// Validate email format using regex`
-   - Use `Alt+]` to cycle through different suggestions
+   - Hover mouse over the suggestion to see alternative suggestions
-   - Use `Ctrl+Enter` to open the suggestions panel for more options
+   - Press `tab` to accept a suggestion

 2. **Partial Acceptance**
-   - Start typing a function and accept only part of a suggestion using `Ctrl+→`
+   - Start typing a function and accept only part of a suggestion using `Ctrl+→` or `Cmd+→`
    - Try modifying the suggestion before accepting it

 **Learning Goal:** Master the Copilot interface and keyboard shortcuts.